Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -- **Creating a Repository** --

-1. Create a  repository in GitHub by clicking  'New repository'  in top right corner of the main page.
+1. Create a  repository in GitHub by clicking  'New repository'  in the top right corner of the main page.
 2. Select the  Code Institute Template from drop-down options, enter the repository name (and description).
 3. Select 'Public' and then click 'Create Repository'.
 4. Open the repository on Gitpod.